 Vickers served as interim head coach of the NSU women for the final 11 games of the 2015-16 season and led the team to its only three victories of the season, leading to him being named to the permanent head coaching post following the campaign.

-Prior to taking over the women’s program, Vickers spent eight seasons as an assistant coach with the Norfolk State men’s basketball program, including the last three as the associate head coach.
+Prior to taking over the women’s program, Vickers spent eight seasons as an assistant coach with the Norfolk State men’s basketball program.
+He served the last three as the associate head coach, including the final year in 2015-16 when he took over the women’s program in mid-January.
 Vickers also held the title of recruiting coordinator for the program.

-The Spartan men’s basketball team made all five of its Division I postseason appearances to date with Vickers on the bench.
-The Spartans played in the last three CollegeInsider.com tournaments, the 2013 NIT and the 2012 NCAA Tournament.
+The Spartan men’s basketball team made five of its six Division I postseason appearances to date with Vickers on the bench.
+The Spartans played in three CollegeInsider.com tournaments, the 2013 NIT and the 2012 NCAA Tournament.
 The Spartans also advanced to the semifinals of the MEAC Tournament six times during Vickers’ eight years coaching in the program.

 During his first five years as an assistant coach, Vickers served as the program’s primary defensive coach.
 The Spartans ranked in the top four in the MEAC in blocked shots three straight years as well as third in 3-point field goal defense for two straight seasons.
 NSU also led the MEAC in blocks in 2014-15.